Ondrysak/ondrysak.github.io/content/posts/zonectf24_exitinator.md

 $15 = (void *) 0x5555555552af <gadjet>
 ```

-ok, thats nice the first three pointer are actuall pointing to functions which even make sense for our challenge, but whats up with the remaining 6 and the last one?
+ok, thats nice the first three pointers are actuall pointing to beginning of some reasonable functions which even make sense for our challenge, but whats up with the remaining 6 and the last one?
 Let's look into `gadjet` first as we see it defined in our binary.
 It's the function that does the final comparison of the changes we made to the `buffer` where we save the `gets` input and applying modifications after.

 ```C
 void __cdecl gadjet(void *buffer)